p4lang/p4c/docs/README.md

 \page changelog Releases
 -->
 ```
-  -  `\internal` and `\external` commands within comments can be used to hide information from Doxygen while still displaying it on GitHub.
+  -  `\internal` and `\endinternal` commands within comments can be used to hide information from Doxygen while still displaying it on GitHub.
 ```
 <!--!
 \internal